ebruck/radiotray-ng/README.md

  radiotray-ng-notification: installed theme icon name for "notification" or path to image

 ```
-* Installed config will only include several commonly edited entries.
+* **Installed config will only include several commonly edited entries, all others are using default values shown above.**
 * Do not edit the config while Radiotray-NG is running or your changes will be lost.
 * No checks are made if a media key assignment collides with another action.